What is Alpha Testing?

 - Gains the software team’s confidence before releasing the software application in the market.

-- It gives a better insight in the reliability of the software application.
+- It gives a better insight into the reliability of the software application.

 - One of the biggest advantages of Alpha testing from releasing the software from the market point of view is that it helps in the early release of software if everything has resulted well in this testing.

-- Its helps in improving the quality of software by each feedback.
+- It helps in improving the quality of software by each feedback.